A U.S. Marine who had just returned from Iraq was killed by a wrong-way driver.

 Quayle was also transported to Grady Memorial Hospital.
 He remains in stable condition.
 Police are investigating the accident and expect to file charges against Quayle.

-The Law Offices of Shane Smith would like to offer our sincere condolences to the family.
+The Shane Smith Law would like to offer our sincere condolences to the family.